 We value Ethics, Integrity, Equity and Innovation.

-Sheryl Ranatza retired from the Louisiana Department of Public Safety & Corrections in 2011, after serving over 30 years in DPS&C. She served in a variety of management positions throughout the Department, with her last position being that of Deputy Secretary.
-Sheryl Ranatza was the first female in Louisiana to achieve the designation of Certified Corrections Executive by the American Correctional Association and is a member of several corrections affiliated organizations.
-She was appointed as Chairman of the Louisiana Board of Parole in February 2012 and Chairman of the Pardon Board in August 2012.
-She was re-appointed as Board Chair by Governor John Bel Edwards on January 20, 2016.
+Sheryl Ranatza retired from the Louisiana Department of Public Safety & Corrections in 2011 after serving over 30 years in DPS&C. She served in various management positions throughout the Department, including Deputy Warden for Operations at Louisiana State Penitentiary.
+When she retired, she held the position of DPS&C Deputy Secretary.
+Sheryl Ranatza was the first female in Louisiana to become a Certified Corrections Executive by the American Correctional Association and is a member of several corrections-affiliated organizations.
+She has served as Chairman of the Board since 2012.

 Curtis “Pete” Fremin is the former Director of Probation and Parole at the Department of Corrections and has 35 years of experience in Louisiana state government.
-In the past, he served as President of the Louisiana Probation and Parole Association, a State Representative of the Southern States Correctional Association and the Interstate Compact Commissioner for Louisiana.
-Mr. Fremin is also an LSU alumni and received his Bachelor of Sciences degree in 1983.
+In the past, he served as President of the Louisiana Probation and Parole Association, a State Representative of the Southern States Correctional Association, and the Interstate Compact Commissioner for Louisiana.
+Mr. Fremin is also an LSU alumnus, and he received his Bachelor of Sciences degree in 1983.

 Mailing Address: